JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8012 days**.

-And here is a just a random fact -  **The right lung of a human is larger than the left one.
-This is because of the space and placement of the heart**.
+And here is a just a random fact -  **Your right lung takes in more air than your left one does**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)